-The Human Resources Manager is responsible for receiving and acting on all concerns of hate crime or hate incidents allegedly being perpetrated by staff or councillors.
+The Human Resources Manager is responsible for receiving and acting on all concerns of hate crime or hate incidents allegedly being perpetrated by employees or members.

-8.9 Equalities and Diversity Assistant
+8.9 Communities Officer Equalities and Diversity

-The Communities Team Leader has responsibility for:
+The Equalities and Diversity Assistant has responsibility for:

-- Collating and producing reports on all information received relating to hate crimes and incidents. - Receiving and acting on all reports of hate crime received by the Council - Ensuring the effective implementation of the Hate Crime Policy throughout the Council - Working to assess and reduce risks in relation to hate crime - Raising awareness of hate crime amongst staff - Establishing and maintaining effective multi-agency working with the police, the Safer Nottinghamshire Board Hate Crime Delivery Group, other district councils, and other relevant statutory and non-statutory agencies - Identifying and providing for staff training needs
+Collating and producing reports on all information received relating to hate crimes and incidents.

+- Receiving and acting on all reports of hate crime received by the Council - Ensuring the effective implementation of the Hate Crime Policy throughout the Council - Working to assess and reduce risks in relation to hate crime - Raising awareness of hate crime amongst employees - Establishing and maintaining effective multi-agency working with the Police, the Safer Nottinghamshire Board Hate Crime Delivery Group, other district councils, and other relevant statutory and non-statutory agencies - · Identifying and providing for employees training needs